Definitive Foam Glass Aggregate Guide

 Non combustible – Will not burn, nor propagate fires

-Inert – Prevents rodents, termites, bacteria, and rot
+Durable – Prevents rodents, termites, bacteria, and rot

 Thermal insulation – R1.7 per compacted inch